OnOffice shares five simple tips for staying productive while working from home

 1. Find a Routine

-The first hurdle to clear for anyone working from home is the sudden loss of a spatially-defined schedule.
+The first hurdle to clear for anyone working from home is the loss of a spatially-defined schedule.
 Commuting can be stressful, but it does inculcate a psychological shift from domestic to working life.
 With this transition gone, it’s important to mentally switch on.
 Get up at your normal time, wash and dress in clothes that you would wear outside the house.
 Start — and finish — working as you would normally.

 2. Establish your Workspace